1. About co-codaprin

 - It's best to take co-codaprin with or just after eating food.
 You'll be less likely to get mild indigestion or stomach pain.
 These are common side effects of co-codaprin.

 - Never give co-codaprin to children under 16 years old, unless their doctor prescribes it.
 This is because it contains aspirin, which can cause serious side effects in children.

-3. Who can and can't take co-codaprin
+3. Who can and cannot take co-codaprin

 Most people aged 16 years old and over can safely take co-codaprin.
 But co-codaprin is not suitable for some people.